amaelkesteman/BulletinBoard/README.md

 ## Topology Network

-* The system will follow a two-tiered centralized client-server architecture.
+* The system will follow a centralized client-server architecture.
 * Clients will connect to the server over TCP/IP sockets.
 * The server will maintain a list of connected clients and manage the distribution of news articles.
 * Broker has used a message queuing system acting as an intermediate node.